jacobvarner/hoops-jacobvarner/_posts/2020-8-17-sec-in-the-nba-draft-1970s-overview.md

 ![1978 NBA Draft selections from current SEC schools][image9]

-With 15 players drafted from current SEC schools, the 1978 once again tied the record for most players drafted from current SEC schools in a single draft.
+With 15 players drafted from current SEC schools, the 1978 draft once again tied the record for most players drafted from current SEC schools in a single draft.

 Kentucky had four different players drafted, led by Rick Robey going third overall to the Indiana Pacers, with all four of them being selected in the top-50 picks.